 Democratic pathologies occur when public officials engage in an illegitimate exercise of power when crafting the ground rules of democracy.
 The exercise of power is illegitimate to the extent that it is arbitrary.
 In order for state action to be non-arbitrary, power must be exercised in 'a way that tracks, not the power-holder's personal welfare or world-view, but rather the welfare and world-view of the public.'
 The pathologies of the democratic process have, at their core, an abuse of power in which the narrow interests of power holders, rather than the interests of the public, are served.
-This abuse of power can be described as self-dealing; that is, an illegitimate exercise of the public good.
+This abuse of power can be described as self-dealing; that is, an illegitimate exercise of power that benefits the partisan interests of public officials at the expense of the public good.
 Partisan self-dealing is unfair and illegitimate because elected representatives are promoting their partisan interests at the expense of the public interest.
+The